 Because this sound amplifier increases all ambient noise, some users experience frustration with sound interference.
 Others report hearing a whistling sound while wearing the Sonic Ear.
 These complaints, however, are comparatively rare, with most users raving about the performance and comfort of the SuperEar device.

-Selling for about $50, the Sonic Ear is on the low end of personal sound amplifiers.
+The Sonic Ear is on the low end of personal sound amplifiers.
 If you want to increase volume without spending a fortune, this sound amplifier may be right for you.

 Williams Sound Pocketalker